Home Rules Plot Member List View Today's Posts

 Although both families were surprised by the sudden news, it appears that Mr. Blacke and Miss Pearl have in fact been courting for several months.
 According to several witnesses, the young couple met in March at Whitby Central Railway station, where Joseph Blacke worked as a railway porter since leaving school.
 That night, he found Miss Pearl on the platform she had arrived on after a trip away, crying all by herself.
 What exactly was the young lady weeping about?
 Did the town bring back distressing memories of her assault?
 Was she disheartened by the growing rift between her and her family, apparent from her moving out of the family home into her own cottage?
 Was she already aware of some of her oldest brother’s dealings and afraid of facing him?
 Or was it simply a young lady’s fatigue and upset nerves after a long journey alone?
 Whatever it was, it left the poor girl sobbing her heart out on a dark and deserted platform.
 It was here that Mr. Blacke found her and attempted to comfort her by offering her a handkerchief and talking to her.

 Or did he?
 Could it be that he was preying on a lonely, moneyed young woman in a helpless state?
-This was certainly Mr. Roderick Carrington’s take on the situation when he found the couple thus.
+This was certainly Mr. Robert Carrington’s take on the situation when he found the couple thus.
 “We had never had any concerns about letting my sister travel alone on a North Eastern Railway service before,” he told the Whitby Gazette.
 “Until that evening, the staff had always looked out for her safety and wellbeing.
 But when I came to collect her that evening, I witnessed that cad all over her, talking to her in an overly familiar fashion as if they were equals, touching her hand, and my sister crying.
 The situation clearly brought back some bad memories for her and must have really messed with her already fragile mind.
 She hasn’t been well since the assault on Whitby Sands, you see?
 And she has certainly seemed disturbed in her mind since this ‘Joe Blacke’ encounter.”

 Mr. Carrington explains that in light of the earlier attack, he instantly demanded to know what was going on.
 “But Mr. Blacke responded to me scornfully and even tried to attack me at one point.
 Luckily, I managed to get my sister out of there, but it was all very distressing.
 I wrote a letter of complaint to the NER as soon as we got home.
 I was pleased to hear that they had dealt with that predatory employee swiftly.
 I believed that to be the end of the matter, but clearly I was mistaken.
 He has been imposing himself on her all this time, exploiting her delicate mental state to his own advantage.
 For all I know, he’s left her in a delicate physical condition too, and my poor sister saw no other way out than to marry him.
 I wish she would have come to us.”